Nchrist89/Palms-Peaks-P1/README.md

 ### Full Testing

 To fully test my website I performed the following testing on a couple devices.
-Family and friends mobiles and different browsers on my own machine.
+Family and friends’ mobiles and different browsers on my own machine.

 I also went through each page using Chrome Developer Tools to ensure that each page is responsive on all different screen sizes.

 Links.

 1. Tested each link on the index page.
-Each link worked as expected and any links leading to external pages opened correctly in a seperate tab.
+Each link worked as expected and any links leading to external pages opened correctly in a separate tab.
 2. Tested each link on the gallery page.
-Each link worked as expected and any links leading to external pages opened correctly in a seperate tab.
+Each link worked as expected and any links leading to external pages opened correctly in a separate tab.
 3. Tested each link on the gallery page.
-Each link worked as expected and any links leading to external pages opened correctly in a seperate tab.
+Each link worked as expected and any links leading to external pages opened correctly in a separate tab.
 4. Tested each link on the win page.
-Each link worked as expected and any links leading to external pages opened correctly in a seperate tab.
+Each link worked as expected and any links leading to external pages opened correctly in a separate tab.
 5. Tested each link on the success page.
-Each link worked as expected and any links leading to external pages opened correctly in a seperate tab.
+Each link worked as expected and any links leading to external pages opened correctly in a separate tab.

 Competition Form.

 1. Testing the competition form.
 I tried to submit the form without filling any input fields.
 The form worked correctly and directed users to fill in the empty title field which are radio buttons.
 I then filled this in and continued to the First Name field.
-2. leaving all other fields empty.
-Again it pointed out the First Name field was empty and needed to be input.
+2. leaving all other fields empty, again it pointed out the First Name field was empty and needed to be input.
 3. I then followed this onward through the form for each field and was successfully hit with the notification that the next field had not been input and could not be left empty.

 Responsiveness.

-1. I have tested the responsiveness of the website from the very beginning of the development and tried to ensure that the entire website is responsive throughout the build.
+1. I have assessed the responsiveness of the website from the very beginning of the development and tried to ensure that the entire website is responsive throughout the build.
-2. I have tested using friends and families own devices and also sent the Github pages link to multiple friends and family to request them to test on their devices.
-I have had some issues on some devices but most have been fine.
-Usually it comes down to the breakpoints being slightly different on some devices.
+2. I have evaluated using friends and families own devices and also sent the Github pages link to multiple friends and family to request them to test on their devices.
+I have had some issues on some devices, but most have been fine.
+Usually, it comes down to the breakpoints being slightly different on some devices.
 I have tried my best to make sure it looks fine without causing the layout to break on other devices while fixing the ones I have tried.

 ## Credits